 State test requirements

 High school students must pass tests, or state-approved alternatives, to be eligible to graduate.
 Required tests vary by expected year of graduation.
-All students must pass the Smarter Balanced Assessment (SBA) in English/language arts and the End of Course (EOC) in Biology.
-Students in the class of 2017 and 2018 must also pass either the SBA in math or the EOC in math.
-Students in the class of 2019 and 2020 must also pass the SBA in math.
+All students must pass the Smarter Balanced Assessment (SBA) in English/language arts.
+Students in the class of 2018 must also pass either the SBA in math or the EOC in math.
+Students in the class of 2019 and beyond must also pass the SBA in math.
+Students in the class of 2021 and beyond must also pass the Washington Comprehensive Assessment of Science (WCAS).
+Minimum scores to pass these exams are set by the State Board of Education.

 There will be two different minimum scores for each SBA.
 Each score level is set for a different purpose.